Exploring the Various Types of Penetration Testing for ensuring Comprehensive Cybersecurity

 • SQL Server and MySQL Testing

-Benefits of Network Penetration Testing:
+Benefits of Network Penetration Testing

 5. Application Penetration Testing

-What is Application Penetration Testing?
+Application Penetration Testing

-• Input Validation Issues
+• Input Validation Errors.

-• Session Management Flaws
+• Session Management

-• Insecure Direct Object References
+• Insecure Direct Object Reference

 • Cross-Site Scripting (XSS)